shun126/DungeonGenerator/README.md

 This is an easy to use.
 Simply drop the DungeonGenerateActor into your level, set the grid scale and number of rooms and start generating out your structures.

+Please read the [Wiki](https://github.com/shun126/DungeonGenerator/wiki) for more information.

 # Feature

 * DungeonGenerator is a plug-in for UnrealEngine.
 * Tiled Dungeon Generation both In-Editor & Runtime
 * Users can easily generate dungeons by preparing meshes for floors, walls, ceilings, and stairs.
-* A mini-map of the dungeon can be generated.
+* A mini-map of the dungeon can be generated. [beta version]
-* Generates actors for doors and keys by MissionGraph.
+* Generates actors for doors and keys by MissionGraph. [beta version]
+* Supported Development Platforms: Windows (should be possible to build on all platforms)
+* Supported Target Build Platforms: Windows (should be possible to target all platforms)

 ![DungeonGeneratorStatus](Document/DungeonGenerator04.gif)